 The NORMINV formula uses the following arguments:

-- Probability (required argument) – It is the probability corresponding to the normal distribution.
+Probability (required argument) – This is the probability corresponding to the normal distribution.
 It is the value at which we want to evaluate the inverse function.

-- Mean (required argument) – It is the arithmetic mean of the distribution.
+Mean (required argument) – This is the arithmetic mean of the distribution.

 The Normal distribution is a continuous probability function and is given by the formula: